jadeaxon/typing-practice-launcher/README.md

 # typing-practice-launcher
 AHK script to launch my daily typing practice.
 What I do is go for perfect execution in TypeRacer at some tempo for five minutes and then raise that BPM by 1 every day if I don't make any mistakes.
 Then, I try to go as fast as I can in Keybr for a bit.

+Getting back into software dev in 2011 (after a long guitar playing break), I decided to take up Programmer Dvorak since I had carpal tunnel issues at one point in the past.
+Switching layouts was tough going.
+Could only type 15 wpm at first.
+Now I hit in the mid 80s, which is faster than I ever was on Qwerty.
+No more RSI issues either.
+Trying to get over 100, but it is not happening naturally for me.

 Once the script is active, `<C-A t>` initiates typing practice.
 The script opens the browser tabs in reverse order so I can just use `<C w>` to dismiss tabs.
 In the last tab, `<A s>` is a hotkey to stop typing practice.
 That is, everything can be easily done by keyboard.

 Here's the idea: